Chenart/js-deep-dive/events.md

 </button>
 ```

-However, avoid this common pitfall where we call the function within the component prop.
+However, avoid this common pitfall where we accidentally call the function within the component prop.
+Remember -- we want to <b>pass in</b> the function to the prop not call it.
 ```javascript
 // Bad: Event handler triggers when the component renders, because we're calling the function in the prop.
 // This looks similar to the HTML event handler, except we use 'onClick' instead of 'onclick'.